International Investing Habits: Saving Time or Time to Save?

 60k x 2/3 x 30 = £1,188,000 (£3,300pcm)

 Regardless of the amount you’re used to, more of us are opting to retire earlier and live longer into retirement.
-This means it’s crucial to get the timing right on when and where you invest so you can fund your lifestyle choice.
+This means it’s crucial to get the timing right on when and where you invest, and develop good investing habits, so you can fund your lifestyle choice.

 If you’re putting money into savings or other funds, you’ll struggle to provide long-term passive income outside of compound interest, meaning those seeking something more substantial will need to find an alternative monthly income stream via investment.